KEDuran/Day_Planner/README.md

 # Homework Assignment 5 - Work Day Scheduler

-The purpose of this homework assignment was to create a simple calendar application that would allow a user to save events by the hour throughout a traditional business day.
-For this assignment, I set a work day to run between 8am through 5pm.
+The purpose of this homework assignment was to create a simple calendar application that would allow a user to save events for each hour throughout a traditional business day.
+For this assignment, I set a traditional business day to run between 8am through 5pm.

-As specified in the homework assignment's instructions, the calendar application must:
+As specified in this homework assignment's instructions, the calendar application must:

 - Run in the browser with a responsive layout.
 - Feature dynamically updated HTML and CSS powered by JQuery.
 - Use the [Moment.js](https://momentjs.com/) library within the browser.

-## Links to Work Day Scheduler App and GitHub Repo
+## Links to My Work Day Scheduler App and GitHub Repo

 In the content below, I included links to (a) my work day scheduler app and (b) the associated GitHub repo that I used to develop this calendar app.